alondraorn/DH150-UX/README.md

 #### Southwest
 A user has to press the back button if they would like to change the airport city, passenger number, or dates of their search at any time <br />
-Severity rating: 2
+Severity rating: 2 <br />
-Why: The user has a lot of control while naviagting through the app however there are inconsistencies in freedom and control that disrupt task flow, such as booking a flight
+Why: The user has a lot of control while navigating through the app however there are inconsistencies in freedom and control that disrupt task flow, such as booking a flight.

 ### **4: Consistency and standards**